Can Menopause Cause Lactose Intolerance? Get The Simple Answer.

 Other products containing lactose

-Lactose is also present in fermented dairy such as cheese, yoghurt and butter.
+Lactose is also present in fermented dairy products such as cheese, yoghurt and butter.
 Completely removing lactose from your diet is not easy as it is added in some form to many compound foods like baked goods, soups, and sauces.
 Also, check the label on medications and supplements as lactose is a common ingredient in them.

 What can you do?